EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[IndexesForQueriesDirect.png]]

-Technically, it is not advisable to use the actual value as index but, in case the data is not sensible and it does not leak informations, it becomes possible to utilize it.
+Technically, it is not advisable to use the actual value as index but, in case the data is not sensible and it does not leak informations (like an identifier does), it becomes possible to utilize it.

 ----------------------------------------------------------------